GSA/ficam-playbooks/_fpki/fpki_PDVAL.md

 Path building implementations can be configured in different ways.
 Some implementations may be more efficient (e.g., faster to complete), more successful (e.g., returns paths more likely to pass validation), or may yield the longest path with the most validity checks.

 Ideally, the path building algorithm is optimized with priorities to guide path decision-making, is capable of building paths successfully regardless of PKI structure, and can find all possible valid paths.

- > **_Note:_** _Even with an ideal, optimized algorithm, more than one path may need to be built before the best path is identified and provided to the validation step_.

 {% include alert-warning.html heading="Note" content="Even with an ideal, optimized algorithm, more than one path may need to be built before the best path is identified and provided to the validation step." %}